LeonarDev/Trybe/Exercises/fundamentals/block_09/9.1/readme.md

 <hr>
 <br>

-2) Now, given the code below, what is the order in which the lines commented are finished?
+#### Exercise 2) Now, given the code below, what is the order in which the lines commented are finished?

 ```js
 const planetDistanceFromSun = ({ name, distanceFromSun: { value, measurementUnit } }) =>